-As usual for the many Chinese brands on the MWC 2022 show floor, Realme currently doesn't have plans on selling the GT 2 Pro in North America.
+As usual for the many Chinese smartphone brands, Realme currently doesn't have plans on selling the GT 2 Pro in North America.

 I was able to play with it for about an hour and the first thing I noticed is how Realme has started ticking off a long list of checkboxes.
 AMOLED LTPO 2.0 screen with a 120 Hz refresh rate and with a maximum brightness of 1,400 nits?
 Check.
 A triple camera module with a 50 MP Sony IMX766 sensor and OIS?
 Check.
 Minimalist and eco-friendly design made in collaboration with a renowned designer?
 Check.
 Snapdragon 8 Gen1 SoC?
 Check.
 Massive 5,000 mAh battery with 65 watts fast charging support?
 Check.
 Huh, what?
 An upgrade policy that has been extended to 4 years?
 The more the merrier!

 In short, Realme's goal is not to release yet another flagship killer.
 The Realme GT 2 Pro was designed from the ground up to compete in the big league.
-And after this short hands-on, I wonder if Realme will succeed where OnePlus failed?
+And after this review, I wonder if Realme will succeed where OnePlus failed?

 Design: Looks fragile but is actually solid